kw7oe/hbtrack/README.md

 ```

 ## Bugs/Features
-The project is still in development.
+The project is still under development.

 If there are any bugs/features request, feel free to create a new issues.